burntfalafel/Logitech-G203-RGB/README.md

-# Deprecated because of the use the release of [Onboard Memory Manager](https://www.reddit.com/r/LogitechG/comments/k4nvm4/new_logitech_onboard_memory_manager/) - which is way better to reverse engineer
+# Deprecated because of the [Onboard Memory Manager](https://www.reddit.com/r/LogitechG/comments/k4nvm4/new_logitech_onboard_memory_manager/) release - which is way better to reverse engineer

 This is an attempt to replace the use of [Logitech G Hub](https://www.logitechg.com/en-eu/innovation/g-hub.html), an annoying proprietary software which doesn't make any memory modifications in microcontrollers present in Logitech devices, rather a polls a signal every *x* amount of time.
+Plus it only supports Windows and MacOS making it even more frustrating to use.

 This has been designed for G-203 and can be run using;